-Is it just me, or does anyone else get a little sad come January?
+I love to force bulbs indoors , because doesn’t everyone get a little sad come January?
 The winter blues are totally a real thing, and I definitely suffer from them!
 I miss my garden!
-Every year, around the second week in January, I like to force a set of spring bulbs to bloom indoors!
+Every year, around the second week in January, I like to force bulbs indoors!
 It provides my entryway (and kitchen!) with a much needed infusion of spring, but in the middle of winter!
 Here’s how I do it:

 When forcing bulbs indoors, many of them will “need a reminder” that they went through the winter season.
 You can mimick this by freezing your bulbs in your freezer through the winter months.
 Depending on when you want your bulbs to bloom, you should freeze them according to this chart:

 Freeze In September- Bloom in January

 Freeze in November- Bloom In March

 Depending on when you need a winter pick-me-up is when you will need to freeze your bulbs.
 When freezing your bulbs: place them in a container with soil.
 It’s best to mimic natures REAL freeze!